 Enrollment for this program is open to any individual who is beyond high school age and is actively engaged in or about to enter farming.
 This includes farm owners, operators, renters, partners, managers and hired persons.
-Both men and women are encouraged to enroll.
-Many farm couples attend classes together.
-Enrollees should plan to attend reqularly scheduled group instruction sessions and allow time for individual instruction on their farms.
+Instruction is mostly done in the cognitive and affective domains in a relaxed and informal, yet informative setting.